This is a guest post from our friends over at Sense Financial. You can check them out here: https://www.sensefinancial.com/

 Complete investment discretion

-When discussing retirement investments, we are often limited by the investment options offered by the plan provider.
+When discussing investing retirement funds, we are often limited by the investment options offered by the plan provider.

 Self-directed retirement plans offer complete control over your investment decisions, although you may require custodial consent, depending upon the plan provider.
 There are some exceptions like a truly self-directed 401(k) plan, which doesn’t require custodial consent, allowing you to invest at your will.